Udayel/Elastic-ingest-accelerator/README.md

 ## Prerequisites

 - You need to set up the Control Tower in the AWS master account.
-This will set up the Log Archive account and deploy the CloudTrail.
+This will set up the Log Archive account, Audit account and in the Log Archive account it will create a central logging S3 bucket to collect CloudTrail logs & AWS Config logs from all the member accounts.
 Please refer to the [AWS Control Tower Documentation](https://docs.aws.amazon.com/controltower/latest/userguide/what-is-control-tower.html) and [Getting started with AWS Control Tower](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html).
-- After the Service catalog is deployed, the logs of the resources mentioned below in the document will be ingested to the Elastic Cloud, please make sure you have the right configurations for these resources to ingest the logs
-- The forwarder Lambda function that creates the config.yaml file for Elastic Serverless Forwarder is written in Python, and requires a set of node modules.
+- The Elastic Bootstrap Lambda that creates the config.yaml file for Elastic Serverless Forwarder is written in Python, and requires a set of node modules.
 These required scripts and packages are zipped and uploaded in the src folder.
 Download the zip file **ElasticBootstrapLambdaLogArchiveAccount** from the folder log-archive-account in src and the zip file **ElasticBootstrapLambdaMemberAccount** from the folder member-account in src.
 Create S3 bucket in the region where you want to deploy the service catalog and upload these zip files in the bucket.
 The zip files need to have the following bucket policy so they can be shared with the organization and accessed by the forwarder Lambda function deployment.
 Please refer to the sample code below and provide the arn of the S3 bucket and the organization ID as required:

   ```
   {